 For many of us this time is one of high anxiety as the weeks of lock down roll into months of uncertainty about our world and the way we live.
 Will there ever be a time when life goes back to normality and what will that look like ?
 Many things are starting to go back to semi-normality, with social distancing being the norm.
-However underlying this is a sense of worry about our everyday life with a strong sense of grief that permeates our consciousness, because it is a loss of safety emotionally, physically, economically and collectively.
+However underlying this is a sense of worry about our everyday life with a strong sense of grief that permeates our consciousness, because it is a loss of safety, emotionally, physically, economically and collectively.

-Sleep is one of the most important areas to recharge our batteries and to help us step back from our anxiety but when our thoughts don’t turn off it is difficult to have a restful night.
+Sleep is one of the most important areas to recharge our batteries and to help us step back from our anxiety about the future, it is difficult when our thoughts don’t turn off to have a restful night.
 Dr Michael Mosley’s new book www.fast-asleep.com gives us helpful tips and points us in the right direction of sleep hygiene (going to bed the same time every night, keeping the room technology free, dark and cool), plus the importance of sleep for physical and cognitive function.

 As I sit here I feel grateful to have a roof over my head, food in the fridge and to take one day at a time as well as appreciate a good nights rest.